TI-990: Assembly Language Programming Example

-You can try out the above for yourself on a TI-990 simulator.
-Dave Pitts's sim990 simulates the TI-990 and includes software kits for native operating systems (including DX10).
+This program can be run on a TI-990 simulator, such as Dave Pitts's "sim990", which emulates the TI-990 and includes software kits for native operating systems (including DX10).

 The following program is a standalone version that prints on the serial terminal connected to CRU address 0.
 It illustrates the CRU I/O and workspace linkage for the PRINT subroutine.